Evaluation and monitoring metrics for generative AI

 • Self-harm-related content

-Users can measure these risk and safety metrics on their own data or use the Azure AI SDK to simulate different attack interactions with their generative AI application to output a test (we refer to it as content risk dataset).
-Then you can evaluate on this simulated test dataset to output an annotated test dataset with content risk severity levels (very low, low, medium, or high) and view your results in Azure AI , which provides you with overall defect rate across whole test dataset and instance view of each content risk label and reasoning.
+You can measure these risk and safety metrics on your own data or test dataset through redteaming or on a synthetic test dataset generated by our adversarial simulator.
+This will output an annotated test dataset with content risk severity levels (very low, low, medium, or high) and show your results in Azure AI , which provide you with overall defect rate across whole test dataset and instance view of each content risk label and reasoning.

 Note

-AI-assisted risk and safety metrics are hosted by Azure AI Studio safety evaluations back-end service and is only available in the following regions: East US 2, France Central, UK South, Sweden Central.
+AI-assisted risk and safety metrics are hosted by Azure AI Studio safety evaluations back-end service and are only available in the following regions: East US 2, France Central, UK South, Sweden Central.
+Protected Material evaluation is only available in East US 2.

 Hateful and unfair content definition and severity scale